THE ENTREPRENEURIAL WORKFORCE

 Potential Candidates can be undergraduate students, baccalaureate or master’s degree holders, graduate (predoctoral) and health professional students, individuals in postdoctoral training, and investigators developing independent research careers.

-Eligible small businesses are encouraged to identify individuals who will enhance diversity of the research and entrepreneurial workforce, including those from groups that have been shown to be underrepresented in health-related research, women, and socially or economically disadvantaged individuals.
+Eligible small businesses are encouraged to identify individuals who will enhance the diversity of the research and entrepreneurial workforce, including those from groups that have been shown to be underrepresented in health-related research, women, and socially or economically disadvantaged individuals.

 Potential Participating Companies